 Parents become partners in the process

-When parents see clear dashboards, trend lines, and coaching notes, they understand why patience matters.
-They can celebrate quiet wins—like improved turns or pacing discipline—and support the plan instead of chasing short-term results.
+When parents see clear dashboards, trend lines, and evolution charts, they understand why patience matters.
+They can celebrate quiet wins, like improved turns or pacing discipline, and support the plan instead of chasing short-term results.
 Data builds trust across the whole support system.
+Our parent's guide to calm swim progress explores this dynamic in detail.

 Conclusion